 - 21.1 The Annual Meeting of Hockey Canada shall be held at a time and place to be determined by the Board.
 The Annual Meeting shall be held no later than six (6) months after the end of Hockey Canada's preceding financial year.

-- 21.2 At Annual Meetings, the following shall be the order of business:
+- 21.2 At Annual Meetings, the business that shall be transacted shall be limited to:

 - a) presentation of Delegates' credentials;

 - b) roll call of Delegates;

 - c) establishment of quorum;

 - d) approval of minutes;

 - e) Chair of the Board's report;

 - f) Chief Executive Officer's Report;

+- g) President and Chief Operating Officer's report

-- g) Board report;
+- h) Board report;

-- h) registration and finance reports;
+- i) registration and finance reports;

-- i) approval of financial statements;
+- j) approval of financial statements;

-- j) appointment of Auditor;
+- k) appointment of Auditor;

-- k) admissions, suspensions and expulsions;
+- l) admissions, suspensions and expulsions;

-- l) amendments to By-Laws, Regulations and Playing Rules;
+- m) amendments to By-Laws, Regulations and Playing Rules;

-- m) general or new business;
+- n) general or new business;

-- n) elections;
+- o) elections;

-- o) date and place of next Annual Meeting;
+- p) date and place of next Annual Meeting;

-- p) adjournment.
+q) adjournment.